Rating cut piles pressure on Spain to seek aid

 The yield investors demand to hold Spanish benchmark 10-year debt rose to near 6 percent early on Thursday before dipping back to 5.85 percent, marginally up from its overnight close.

-Spain is at the center of the euro zone debt crisis as nervous investors await a decision on European aid which would kick-start a bond-buying program by the European Central Bank and bring down funding costs.
+Spain is at the centre of the euro zone debt crisis as nervous investors await a decision on European aid which would kick-start a bond-buying programme by the European Central Bank and bring down funding costs.

 Madrid was still considering whether to apply for aid, Secretary of State for the Economy Fernando Jimenez Latorre reiterated at a conference on Thursday.